 At Heston Community School, we believe in excellence.
 Heston is an inclusive school where the principle that every child really does count is fully embraced.
 Our Most Able strategy reflects this by providing opportunities for all students to be successful.
 Knowing students' individual needs is crucial so that we are able to develop classroom strategies to ensure we maximise the potential of our Most Able.
 Working with students and parents is key to its success; therefore, we endeavour to ensure that we keep parents informed of the steps taken to support their child.

-Our students, identified as Most Able, are expected to achieve a grade 7 or above by the end of Year 11, progress to Post 16 Study and to allow them to attend the top universities for their chosen subject area.
+Our students, identified as Most Able, are expected to achieve a grade 7 or above by the end of Year 11, progress to Post 16 Study and enabling them to attend the top universities for their chosen subject area.

 Our enrichment activities, whilst available to all, will be used to stretch and challenge our Most Able students.